glucasroe/glucasroe.github.io/index.md

 </figure>

 ## Uncovering strategy:
 My background is in User Experience Design, which deeply informs how I engage.
-I use this toolbox to bridge gaps between end users and team responsible for the product.
+I use a human centric set of tools and methods to bridge gaps between end users and team responsible for the product.
 My [experience](/resume) is comprised of design roles with a growing focus on product direction, strategy, and validation.

 <img alt="illustration of message bubble with a heart" src="images/site/heartmessage.gif" class="bio__illustration" />
 ### Human centered research